akhilvreddy/akhilvreddy/README.md

 <h1 align="center">Hello <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> I'm Akhil</h1>

-I'm studying Computer Engineering at Rutgers University.
+I'm studying Computer Engineering at Rutgers University with a minor in Math.
 I'm currently seeking internships for Spring or Summer 2023 in Software Engineering, Data Science, or other related roles.
 If you think I'd be a good fit for your company, please feel free to reach out to me by email or social media (links below)!

 I've primarily used Java, Python, and C throughout my life and am familiar with many tools and technologies.
 I am also a motivated individual who can quickly learn and apply brand-new concepts